CaptJakk/captjakk.com/posts/2019-05-12-practical-intro-eff.md

 Eff is a structure with some beautiful theoretical underpinnings that allows us to deal with the above phenomena in a tractable and scalable way.
-It's main value proposition is bisecting your effectful code into a "what" and a "how".
-Along with a method of choosing the "how" at a different call site than the what.
-There are numerous implementations of this idea, and the one that we'll be referencing throughout the rest of this post is [freer-simple]().
+It's main value proposition is bisecting your effectful code into a "what" and a "how", along with a method of choosing the "how" at a different call site than the what.
+There are numerous implementations of this idea, and the one that we'll be referencing throughout the rest of this post is [freer-simple](https://hackage.haskell.org/package/freer-simple).

 Your business logic cares about the "what", but your execution environment is what cares about the "how".